 Ear plugs

-Are you ready for packing for your summer trip to Norway?
+Are you ready to pack for your summer trip to Norway?

 Packing for a Norway trip in the summer might not be the most straightforward thing to do (thanks, to the ever-changing weather…).
 But, hopefully, the tips above helped you to understand a bit better what to wear for your Norwegian adventures.